Notice of EPA Updates to Hazardous Waste Regulations

 Impacts to Off-Campus UF Facilities (IFAS Research and Education Centers, Teaching Units, Research Laboratories, Clinics, etc.

-Currently off-campus facilities are designated as Large Quantity Generator (LQG), Small Quantity Generator (SQG), and Conditionally Exempt Small Quantity Generator (CESQG).
+Previously, off-campus facilities were designated as Large Quantity Generator (LQG), Small Quantity Generator (SQG), and Conditionally Exempt Small Quantity Generator (CESQG).
 Under the new rule, CESQG is retitled “Very Small Quantity Generator” or VSQG.
 Since most off-campus facilities fall in the VSQG classification, there will be minimal impact.
 The new Hazardous Waste labeling requirements will apply to all UF off-campus locations.
 Preparedness, Prevention and Emergency Procedures Requirements will apply only to off-campus generators who are SQG or LQG.

 The rule changes also include increased flexibility for VESQG and SQG facilities which would allow a temporary higher generator status in the event of an unplanned waste generation event (clean-out or spill).
 This flexibility will only be available if the state adopts that portion of the rule.
 In order to simplify the requirements and their potential changes the current and new requirements are summarized below:

 Summary of Changes to SQG and LQG Requirements

 |Requirement||Existing Generator Regulations||2017 Rule Changes|

 |Satellite accumulation container marking/labeling||The words “Hazardous Waste” or other words that identify the contents||The words “Hazardous Waste” and an indication of the hazard(s) of the contents|

 |SQG/LQG re-notification requirements||None||Beginning in 2021 and every 4 years thereafter, SQGs must re-notify EPA by September 1 using Form 8700-12.

 LQGs must re-notify EPA by March 1 of each even-numbered year using Form 8700-12 as part of their biennial report.